Code-Institute-Submissions/SIMON-GAME-7/README.md

-# The Monkees website
+# Simon Game

 ## Overview
-Website created for a reunted rock band The Monkees.
+Website created for a people who want to play free memory game.
-Front end only; design focused on simplicity and user friendlyness.
+Interactive Frintend Development; design focused on simplicity and user friendlyness.

 ### What is this website for?
-Website aiming at an older audience of the band's fans and potentialy new customers.
+Website is aiming:
+-at all age audience
+-people who want to play simple and quick game for free.
-The purpose of this website is for the vistor to be able to learn more about the band, listen to their music and check their availability for booking.
+The purpose of this website is for the vistor to be able to play, visit place where he can buy the game or read about it.

-### What does it do?
-Simple website with four pages for Home, About us, Media, Booking.
-The user can easily navigate around the page to learn information about the band, listen to their music, check their socila media and book the band for an event.

 ### How does it work
-Based on Bootstrap 3.3.7 carousel framework.
+Based on Bootstrap 3.3.7 framework.
-The site uses:Bootstrap style with some customizations, simple Javascript for carousel and JQuery.
+The site uses:Bootstrap style with some customizations, Javascript,JQuery, HTML and CSS.

 ## Features

 ### Existing Features
+- Navbar - enables visitor to check link where he can buy the game and read about it.
-- Home page - contains an eye-catching carousel,section to choose between other pages and section with events.
+- Home page - contains an eye-catching game board and short description of the game.
-- About page - contains simple information about the band with pictures.
-- Media page - contains videos and audio tracks of the band.
-- Booking page- contains a form that enables visitor to book an event or enquire about their availability.
-- Links - enables visitor to check social media of the band.
+- Links - enables visitor to check my social media.

 ### Features Left to Implement
 - None